department-of-veterans-affairs/va.gov-team/products/va-mobile-app/operations/MobileAppSoS-RunningAgenda.md

  - Focus will be on non-green items unless there are questions / specific updates
  - Work is listed in PO's priority order based on SoS Sprint Tab
  - Current Sprint
-    - Sprint 78 8/16 - 8/29
+    - Sprint 79 8/30 - 9/12
-    - 3 sprints remaining in this quarter
+    - 2 sprints remaining in this quarter

 ## Agenda
 * **Q3 Projects in Progress**
   * Yellow projects
+     * Check-In
+     * Veteran Status
+  * Changes for next SoS
+     * No longer using the table below for project updates - will be using new Epic templates and Kanban board

 * **Standing question for the POs**
   * Any new work we should be on the lookout for?